kennysmithed/origins2223/origins_tutorial_wk2.md

 ## References

 Pinker, S. (2003).
 Language as an adaptation to the cognitive niche.
 In M. Christiansen & S. Kirby (Eds.), *Language Evolution* (pp. 16-37).
 Oxford: Oxford University Press.
+[Link](https://stevenpinker.com/files/pinker/files/language_evolution.pdf)

-NB. the link at the top of the page goes to a copy of the chapter that Pinker has put online – if you want to chase up a reference you can also access the whole book, including the references, [via Discover Ed](https://discovered.ed.ac.uk/permalink/44UOE_INST/1viuo5v/cdi_proquest_miscellaneous_37697167).
+NB. the link goes to a copy of the chapter that Pinker has put online – if you want to chase up a reference you can also access the whole book, including the references, [via Discover Ed](https://discovered.ed.ac.uk/permalink/44UOE_INST/1viuo5v/cdi_proquest_miscellaneous_37697167).

 ## Re-use